tamalchowdhury/kinde-workflow-examples/README.md

 - [Set a grace period for MFA](https://github.com/kinde-starter-kits/workflow-examples/blob/main/preMFA/gracePeriodWorkflow.ts) - Don't ask for MFA for a set period of time after a user has logged in.
 - [Add custom claims to access token](https://github.com/kinde-starter-kits/workflow-examples/blob/main/userTokens/customClaimsAccessTokenWorkflow.ts) - Call an external API to get data to add as custom claims to the user access token.
 - [Map M2M applications to organizations](https://github.com/kinde-starter-kits/workflow-examples/blob/main/m2mToken/mapOrgToM2MApplicationWorkflow.ts) - Shows how to map M2M applications to organizations.
 Useful if using Kinde for B2B API key management
+- [Deny plan change](https://github.com/kinde-starter-kits/workflow-examples/blob/main/planSelection/denyPlanChangeWorkflow.ts) - Prevent a user from changing plans.
+Useful if they aren't eligible to if in breach of limits
+- [Deny plan cancellation](https://github.com/kinde-starter-kits/workflow-examples/blob/main/planCancellationRequest/denyPlanCancellation.ts) - Prevent a user from cancelling their plan.
+Useful if you need to do manual deprovisioning

 Each example includes: